Pairwise Valid Instruments: Validity Set IV Estimation

-If $\widehat{\mathscr{Z}_0}$ is consistent for the largest validity pair set $\mathscr{Z}_{\bar{M}}$ in the sense that $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{\bar{M}})\to 1$, the proposed VSIV estimators are asymptotically unbiased and normal under standard weak regularity conditions.
-We consider this case in Section \ref{sec.VSIV under consistency}.
+In Section \ref{sec.VSIV under consistency}, we study VSIV estimation under the assumption that $\mathscr{Z}_0=\mathscr{Z}_{\bar{M}}$ so that $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{\bar{M}})\to 1$.
+In this case, the proposed VSIV estimators are asymptotically unbiased and normal under standard weak regularity conditions.
 Since ${\mathscr{Z}_0}$ is constructed based on the necessary (but not necessarily sufficient) conditions for the pairwise IV validity, ${\mathscr{Z}_0}$ could be larger than ${\mathscr{Z}}_{\bar{M}}$.
-(There exist no sufficient conditions for IV validity in general \citep{kitagawa2015test}.)
-In Section \ref{sec.bias reduction binary D}, we show that even if ${\mathscr{Z}_0}$ is larger than ${\mathscr{Z}}_{\bar{M}}$, VSIV estimators always yield bias reductions relative to standard IV estimators.
+(There exist no sufficient testable conditions for IV validity in general \citep{kitagawa2015test}.)
+In Section \ref{sec.bias reduction binary D}, we show that even if ${\mathscr{Z}_0}$ is larger than ${\mathscr{Z}}_{\bar{M}}$, VSIV estimators yield asymptotic bias reductions relative to standard LATE estimators that do not exploit testable implications to remove invalid instrument value pairs.